Leo Vogel

 Leo Emil Friedrich Vogel colloquially Leo Vogel (23 October 1863 – 13 March 1946) was a Brazilian-born Swiss attorney and diplomat who most notably served as Swiss Minister to the United States from 1904 to 1909.

 Early life and education

 Vogel was born 23 October 1863 in Rio de Janeiro, Brazil, the older of two sons, to Johannes Vogel, a merchant, and Wilhelmine Vogel (née Plagge), both originally from Germany.
 He had one younger brother; Dr. Robert Vogel (1869–1956), a physician in Basel.
-He studied Jurisprudence at the University of Zurich, Strasbourg, Berlin and Vienna completing his Juris Doctorate in 1889.
+He studied jurisprudence at the University of Zurich, Strasbourg, Berlin and Vienna completing his Juris Doctor in 1889.

 Career

 After completing his doctorate, Vogel entered the Federal Department of Foreign Affairs (then the Federal Department of Political Affairs) in 1891.
 Until 1904, he held a variety of positions, in Rome, Washington D.C. and Berlin.
 On 11 October 1904, Vogel was appointed Swiss Minister to the United States, in Washington D.C.
 He held this position until 1909, resigning due to health reasons.
 Later he returned to the Federal Department of Foreign Affairs due to financial problems.